new2gc

 In any case majority of your payment for the first five year goes towards paying interest.
 So unless you expect hosue prices to rise in next 3-4 years - a remote possibility, the best we can hope for is they stabilize - there is no monitory benefit to be gained by buying now against renting for some more time and saving more money for your future down payment.

-• jersey shore ronnie hair.
+dresses jersey shore ronnie fight.

 05-17 01:31 PM